tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-3) Now we are going to install ONE npm package - just one external dependency - the nodemon project - this is going to be a *development dependency* to make our lives easier:
+3) Now we are going to install ONE npm package - just one external dependency - the nodemon project - this is going to be a *development dependency* that will make our lives easier:
     - you can read about it here: https://www.npmjs.com/package/nodemon
     - what nodemon will do for us will be to automatically restart our app any time we make changes to our files - this will end up saving us a lot of time over the long haul of writing and debugging an app